Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Profile-marginal quasi-likelihood inference

 \begin{rem} In the current model setup, the random effect parameters in the drift coefficients take the multiplicative form $\tau_i \vp_i$, where $\tau_i$ and $\vp_i$ are mutually independent.
-However, because of the stepwise nature of our inference procedure, we could flexibly modify this point in several ways; for example, we could incorporate $\vp_i$ instead of $\tau_i \vp_i$ with the conditional probability structure $\mcl(\vp_i|\tau_i)=N_{p_{\vp}}(\mu,\tau_i \Sig)$ as in \cite{delattre2018parametric} and \cite{delattre2018approximate}.
-The modifications are relatively straightforward, and we will not delve into the details here. \end{rem}
+This is not essential.
+Because of the stepwise nature of our inference procedure, we could flexibly modify this point in several ways; for example, as in \cite{delattre2018parametric} and \cite{DelGenLar18-2}, we could incorporate $\vp_i$ instead of $\tau_i \vp_i$ with the conditional probability structure $\mcl(\vp_i|\tau_i)=N_{p_{\vp}}(\mu,\tau_i \Sig)$.
+The modifications are in principle straightforward, and we will not delve into the details here. \end{rem}

 \begin{rem} Because of the i.i.d. nature of $Y_1(\cdot), \dots, Y_N(\cdot)$, it would make sense to estimate $\Sig_r$ through the empirical centering of $\wh{M}_1^{-1} \wh{v}_1, \dots, \wh{M}_N^{-1} \wh{v}_N$: letting $\overline{\wh{M}^{-1} \wh{v}} := N^{-1} \sumi \wh{M}_i^{-1} \wh{v}_i$, we may estimate $\Sig_r$ by maximizing